ucas-vg/P2BNet/TOV_mmdetection/README.md

     --rand_type 'center_gaussian' --range_gaussian_sigma "(${MU[0]},${MU[1]})" --range_gaussian_sigma "(${S[0]},${S[1]})" \
     --size_range "${SR}"
 ```
-2. Transfer QC point annotation to 'bbox' and transfer original bbox to 'true_bbox'
+## 2.Transfer QC point annotation to 'bbox' and transfer original bbox to 'true_bbox'
- the QC point annotation is transfered to 'bbox' with fixed w and h, which is easy for mmdetection reading and dataset pipeline
+### the QC point annotation is transfered to 'bbox' with fixed w and h, which is easy for mmdetection reading and dataset pipeline
- the original bbox is transfered to 'true_bbox', which is the real box ground-turth
+### the original bbox is transfered to 'true_bbox', which is the real box ground-turth
 ```sh
 export VERSION=1
 export MU=(0 0)